CircuitSetup/Remote/README.md

   - select the TCD's access point name in the list at the top ("TCD-AP"; if there is no list, click on "WiFi Scan") or enter *TCD-AP* into the *Network name (SSID)* field; if you password-protected your TCD's AP, enter this password in the *password* field.
 Leave all other fields empty,
   - click on *Save*.

-In order to access the Remote's Config Portal in this setup, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://dtmremote.local ; if that does not work, hold the Calibration button for 2 seconds while the Remote is fake-powered on, it will display its IP address.
+In order to access the Remote's Config Portal in this setup, connect your handheld or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://dtmremote.local ; if that does not work, hold the Calibration button for 2 seconds while the Remote is fake-powered on, it will display its IP address.
 Then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the Remote display).

 This "car setup" can also be used in a home setup with no local WiFi network present.